leonard67/AFDEN-Python-Workshop/README.md

 ### 5.2.
 Forecasting Continuous Earnings with XGBoost

-Following Chattopadhyay et al. (2025), this class reuses 5-1's data and feature pipeline but predicts next-year EPS directly (a regression task), benchmarking a naive random-walk forecast and a regularized (Ridge) regression against an `xgboost.XGBRegressor` fit with a Huber loss.
+This class reuses 5-1's data and feature pipeline but predicts next-year *continuous* EPS (a regression task), benchmarking a naive random-walk forecast and a regularized (Ridge) regression against an `xgboost.XGBRegressor` fit with a Huber loss.

 Our class is based on [5-2_Earnings_Forecasting.ipynb](<Module 5-Machine Learning/5-2_Earnings_Forecasting.ipynb>).